 Samsung Galaxy S4 is a bit older device and most of the user might have already switched to the latest flagship devices.
 However, Samsung and Verizon still seem to support this device by releasing OTA updates.
-The latest updates comes with the software version “I545VRUGOF1” and brings many bug fixes to the device, the most important bug fix being the “Stagefright bug fix.”
+The latest update comes with the software version “I545VRUGOF1” and brings many bug fixes to the device, the most important bug fix being the “Stagefright bug fix.”
 If you haven’t already heard, Stagefright is the most dreaded bug in Android which left billions of Android device vulnerable to the mercy of hackers.
 Luckily, Samsung Galaxy S4 users get the bug fix sooner than expected.
 Below is the detailed changelog:

 - Fixed an issue related to E-mail notifications not showing up in Status Bar